Ontario Land Transfer Tax Guide 2026 & Calculator

 4) Do first-time buyers get a rebate in Toronto too?

 Toronto has its own Municipal Land Transfer Tax (MLTT) and has offered a first-time buyer rebate on the municipal portion, separate from the Ontario refund.
-If you’re buying in Toronto and you’re a first-time buyer, confirm both rebates with your lawyer early — it can materially change your cash-to-close.
+If you are buying in Toronto and you are a first-time buyer, confirm both rebates with your lawyer early – it can materially change your cash-to-close.

 Not as a general rule.
-A new build doesn’t automatically exempt you from land transfer tax.
+A new build does not automatically exempt you from land transfer tax.
 The transfer still occurs, so LTT is typically payable.
 New construction often affects HST treatment and rebates, not LTT disappearing.
 Budget LTT for new builds and resale purchases unless a specific refund applies.

 6) If I buy land now and build later, do I pay land transfer tax?

 If you buy land, you generally pay land transfer tax on the land purchase when it transfers.
-Later construction costs are typically not “added into” that land transfer tax.
-That’s why land + build projects need two budgets: the land closing budget and the construction budget.
+Later construction costs are typically not added into that land transfer tax.
+That is why land-plus-build projects need two budgets: the land closing budget and the construction budget.

-7) What about gifting a property or transferring within the family — can that avoid LTT?
+7) Can gifting a property or transferring within the family avoid LTT?

 Family transfers can be complicated.
 Some transfers may still attract land transfer tax depending on the circumstances and how title is handled.
-If you’re considering a family transfer, speak to a real estate lawyer and do it properly.
-The goal is to be legal, clean, and defensible — not “creative and confusing.”
+If you are considering a family transfer, speak to a real estate lawyer and do it properly.
+The goal is to be legal, clean, and defensible – not creative and confusing.

-8) Does land transfer tax apply if I’m adding a spouse to title?
+8) Does land transfer tax apply if I am adding a spouse to title?

 Changes to title can potentially trigger land transfer tax depending on the situation and whether there is consideration involved (for example, assuming part of a mortgage).
-If you’re changing title, have your lawyer review the plan before you do anything — small details can change the outcome.
+If you are changing title, have your lawyer review the plan before you do anything – small details can change the outcome.

 9) What is NRST and does it affect land transfer tax?

 NRST (Non-Resident Speculation Tax) is a separate tax that can apply in certain situations involving foreign entities.
-It’s not the same as land transfer tax, but it can stack on top of LTT and (in Toronto) MLTT.
-If NRST might apply, get legal advice early — it’s not something to guess at.
+It is not the same as land transfer tax, but it can stack on top of LTT and (in Toronto) MLTT.
+If NRST might apply, get legal advice early – it is not something to guess at.

-10) What’s the best way to plan for LTT so it doesn’t wreck my closing day?
+10) What is the best way to plan for LTT so it does not wreck my closing day?

 Run numbers early, confirm eligibility early, and budget honestly.
-Use the calculator on this page for a rough estimate, then create a simple “cash to close” list: down payment, LTT, legal fees/disbursements, adjustments, moving costs, and a buffer.
-If you’re building, split land and construction budgets and don’t mix them.
+Use the calculator on this page for a rough estimate, then create a simple cash-to-close list: down payment, LTT, legal fees and disbursements, adjustments, moving costs, and a buffer.
+If you are building, split land and construction budgets and do not mix them.
 Boring planning beats exciting surprises.